abenedetti27/email-regex-tutorial/Develop/gist-template.md

 Look-ahead (?=) and look-behind (?<=) assertions are powerful tools for refining the email validation process without including the asserted content in the match.
 While not utilized in /^(a-z0-9_.-)+@([\da-z.-]+).([a-z.]{2,6})$/, incorporating look-ahead and look-behind assertions can provide additional criteria for validating email addresses without altering the matched content.

 ## Author
+Anna Benedetti is a novice full-stack developer who has spent the majority of her career in various roles at one of the world's largest tech companies.
+With nearly a decade of experience in user experience and creative services, she is particularly enthusiastic about creating web platforms that are beautiful, functional, and user-friendly.

+Connect with Anna on [LinkedIn](https://www.linkedin.com/in/anna-rose-benedetti/) or [Github](https://github.com/abenedetti27) to follow her journey.